 An Employment Tribunal can decide a complaint involving unlawful discrimination in a work situation.

 - Collective agreements, which can cover any terms of employment, such as pay or other benefits or working conditions.

-- Equal pay and occupational pensions cases, which you can read more about in the Equality and Human Rights Commission guide: What equality law means for you as an employer: pay and benefits.
+- Equal pay and occupational pensions cases, which you can read more about in the Equality and Human Rights Commission guide: Your rights to equality at work: pay and benefits.

 - Requirements an employer places on someone to discriminate against people as part of their job, for example, if someone works in a shop, telling them not to serve customers with a particular protected characteristic.

-A worker must bring their claim within three months (less one day) of the claimed unlawful discrimination taking place.
+You must bring your claim within three months (less one day) of the claimed unlawful discrimination taking place.
+For example:

-- in equal pay cases, different time limits apply – see the Equality and Human Rights Commission guide: What equality law means for you as an employer: pay and benefits, and
+- in equal pay cases, different time limits apply – see the Equality and Human Rights Commission guide: Your rights to equality at work: pay and benefits, and

 - for cases involving the armed forces, the time limit is six months (less one day).

-If a worker brings a claim after this, it is up to the Employment Tribunal to decide whether it is fair to everyone concerned, including both the employer and the worker, to allow a claim to be brought later than this.
+If you bring your a claim after the date has passed, it is up to the Employment Tribunal to decide whether it is fair to everyone concerned, including both you and your employer, to allow your claim to be brought later than this.

-When a claim concerns behaviour over a length of time, the time limit starts when the behaviour has ended.
+When a claim concerns something that was not a one-off incident, but which has happened over a period of time, the time limit starts when the period has ended.

 An employer operates a mortgage scheme for married couples only.
 Someone who is a civil partner would be able to make a claim for unlawful discrimination because of sexual orientation to a tribunal at any time while the scheme continues to operate in favour of married couples or within three months of the scheme ceasing to operate in favour of married couples.